Your fall guide to West Bend

 Visit a museum

 History lovers and art aficionados will find plenty to enjoy here, too.
 The Museum of Wisconsin Art, housed in a beautiful 32,000-square-foot complex near the Milwaukee River, is home to a collection of more than 5,000 works of contemporary and historic art by more than 350 artists.
-The Old Courthouse Museum and the Old Sheriff’s Residence and Jail share the story of West Bend with engaging exhibits in a historic building from the 1800s.
+The Tower Heritage Center and the Old Sheriff’s Residence and Jail share the story of West Bend with engaging exhibits in a historic building from the 1800s.

 Sit back and relax